opro/opro_iphone_demo/readme.md

 This client shows how to trade a username and password for an access token on an [OAuth powered website](http://opro-demo.herokuapp.com) which is running on [Heroku](http://heroku.com).
 This token can then be used to access the API as an authenticated user.
 The website is written in Ruby on Rails and is using the [oPRO library](http://github.com/opro/opro) to provide OAuth authentication to their services.

-This demo leverages [AFNetworking](https://github.com/AFNetworking/AFNetworking) for it's networking library and [AFOauth2Client](https://github.com/AFNetworking/AFOAuth2Client) to exchange the email and password for an access token.
+This demo leverages [AFNetworking](https://github.com/AFNetworking/AFNetworking) for networking and to exchange the email and password for an access token.
 More information is available below.

 To view the code running on the server you can look at the [oPRO Demo Rails app](http://github.com/opro/opro_rails_demo).